CubeEngine/AntiGuest/README.md

 That can be achieved by adding the permission "antiguest.preventions.*" or a action specific permission to the player or his group.
 As you might see, this system allows more than just "guests can nothing, members everything".
-You could for example stagger the permission like "guests can nothing but chat; trails can chat, place and break blocks; members can everything" and even more complex setups, itÄs completely up to you.
+You could for example stagger the permission like "guests can nothing but chat; trails can chat, place and break blocks; members can everything" and even more complex setups, it's completely up to you.

 Preventions:
 ---------